 In 2012, Initiatives #3 and #45 were submitted and Titles approved to be placed on the ballot, if enough signatures could be obtained.
 The proponents did not gather enough signatures and therefore the initiatives were not on the ballot in 2012.
 They have promised to continue to pursue the public trust ballot measure, possibly for the next election. …What is a Public Trust Doctrine?
 Simply put, the public trust doctrine is the principle that certain resources are preserved for public use, and that the government is required to preserve them for the public’s reasonable use.
 Sounds good on the surface, but what would the actual consequences be if the measures were passed?
 As a scarce natural resource, Colorado’s water relies on a system of allocation, called prior appropriation, which has successfully allocated the State’s water for nearly 150 years.
 Public Trust initiatives would overturn this system, and result in dramatic reallocation of public and private, human and financial resources.

 CONTINUE TO WATCH THIS SITE FOR UPDATED INFORMATION AND EDUCATIONAL MATERIALS.

 Go to the Colorado Water Congress website at cowatercongress.org for more information on Public Trust

 SWCD Board Meetings

 All meetings are open to the public.
-In 2011, regular Board of Director Meetings are in February, March, June, August, October, and December.
+Regular Board of Director Meetings are in February, March, June, August, October, and December.
 In addition to regular board meetings, the Board meets via teleconference every other week during the Colorado Legislative Year (mid January – mid May) to review water-related legislation.

 Southwestern Water Conservation District actively supports water related projects and programs throughout the District’s 9 counties.
 Ongoing support is given to organizations whose work greatly impacts our water resources.
 For information on our programs and funding opportunities, please click here.